learn-co-curriculum/remote-intro-incorporating-changes-readme/README.md

 From the lab directory on your machine, run `git pull origin master`, which will bring down those changes.

-<a href='https://learn.co/lessons/remote-intro-incorporating-changes-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/remote-intro-incorporating-changes-readme' title='Incorporating Changes'>Incorporating Changes</a> on Learn.co and start learning to code for free.</p>